Ljungwaldh/First-Milestone-Project/README.md

 * Hover effects on content that are even more subtle than the currently implemented pseudo-class styling in order to give an even smoother user experience and reduce risk of negative distraction - requires further pseudo-class selector styling in CSS
 * Option to switch language of website to Swedish so that potential customers I can serve, who will be based in Stockholm, Sweden, have an easier time understanding my content and my offerings - would require a significant amount of time to duplicate HTML files and translate all of the content to Swedish, which isn't feasible in the time frame of this project

+# Technologies Used

+* BoostrapCDN with Bootstrap 4 is utilized in order to give responsive structure for the website
+* jQuery and Popper.js, to enable componenets within Bootstrap, especialy in terms of enabling a responsive navigatiomn bar
+* Google Fonts - used to obtain the font families used throughout project of Oswald (for headers) and Roboto (for normal text)
+* Font Awesome - icons that are enabled by Bootstrap 4, these icons providing basis on social media link icons and the website brand logo
+* JavascriptCDN in order to enable hover selectors
+* Pexels.com was one of my sources to find license-free photos, but this webnsite also provided great technology in giving different options for resolution download as well as the option for custom resolution size specification